Welcome to today's edition of the Rush 24-7 podcast.

 But I had an interesting thought.

-I want I want some of you to check this next time you have a chance.
+I want some of you to check this next time you have a chance.

-Find out how many of you uh just check and see if your property tax every year is higher than what you're paying for health insurance.
+Find out how many of you just check and see if your property tax every year is higher than what you're paying for health insurance.

 Not what your benefit is.

-Find out if your property tax is higher than your health care.
+If your company provides you 80% of what your out-of-pocket health care expenses are, find out if your property tax is higher than your health care.

 Yours isn't, Brian.

-You know what your property tax.
+You know what your property tax?

 Well, you must live in a dump.